-National planning policies Planning Policy Statement 13: Transportation and Land Use (PPS13) and Planning Policy Statement 1: Delivering Sustainable Development (PPS1) include promoting accessibility by public transport, walking and cycling and reducing the need to travel, especially by car.
+3 National planning policies Planning Policy Guidance 13: Transportation and Land Use (PPS13) and Planning Policy Statement 1: Delivering Sustainable Development (PPS1) include promoting accessibility by public transport, walking and cycling and reducing the need to travel, especially by car.
+Policy RAP11 of the Warwick District Local Plan 1996-2011 also states that the development of new local services within settlements will be permitted where they meet local service needs.
 The application site is located in a rural edge of village location with limited public transport links, which would make it particularly difficult for staff and pupils to travel by any means other than by car.
-In the opinion of the District Planning Authority, the proposed development would therefore undermine national planning objectives of creating more sustainable patterns of development.
+Furthermore, it is seeking to serve more than the local service needs of the settlement.
+In the opinion of the District Planning Authority, the proposed development would therefore undermine national planning objectives of creating more sustainable patterns of development and local policies seeking to limit development in the rural area to that which meets a local need.